wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 #### Venue + Booking Details
 Date: Wednesday 1 April 2020, 8pm
 Venue: <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: reserve online from Friday 28 February, then Pay What You Decide (*suggested donation £5*) by cash or card after the show.
+Tickets: <a href="http://thelowry.com/whats-on/wtf-wednesday-jo-bannon-we-are-fucked" target="_blank">book online from Fri 28 Feb</a>, and Pay What You Decide by cash or card after the show (*suggested donation £5; you can choose to donate £5 when you book*).
 Box Office tel: 0161 876 2000 (The Lowry)

 #### Access Information
-Age Advisory: 16+ (parental/guardian discretion).<br>Warning: includes ***?***; for specific content warnings please click [here](/warnings).<br>Duration: approximately ***?*** (no interval).<br>Features: live spoken English + ***?***.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.
+Age Advisory: 16+ (parental/guardian discretion).<br>Warning: includes ***?***; for specific content warnings please click [here](/warnings).<br>Duration: approximately 1 hour (no interval).<br>Features: live spoken English + ***?***.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

 #### More
-These bodies are working hard.
-They are using domestic objects and a choreography of subtle shaking to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.
+Three bodies are working hard — they're using domestic objects and a choreography of subtle shaking to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.

+A dance piece, *We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
+It is both subtle + ecstatic, euphoric + unforgiving… And a bit sexy.

 What is the role or necessity of pain in personal and social change?<br>And who pays the price?

-*We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
-A dance piece, both subtle + ecstatic, euphoric + unforgiving, and a bit sexy…

 #### Who is she?
 Jo Bannon returns after 2017's [story of paleness, blending in, and standing out](/archive/2017-autumnwinter/bannon).
 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.